UltraEngine/Documentation/CPP/World_Update.md

 For greater precision, you can split physics updating up into multiple sub-steps by providing a value greater than one in the substeps paramter.
 This can be useful when very precise physics behavior is needed, but more substeps can cause slower performance.

+Although your application can safely make use of multiple worlds, you should only call this method on one single world, or errors will occur.

 ## Example

 ```c++